08 Apr Top Cybersecurity Measures amid the Outbreak of COVID-19

 With the outbreak of SARS-CoV-2, people are encouraged to opt for services that they normally would not.
 While the majority of industries are concerned about the safety of their employees and customers – amid the outbreak of pandemic, cybercriminals are finding their way to spot a chance to make profits.

 The upcoming months can be challenging for healthcare, media, government, financial, medical supplies and manufacturing industries.
-Although we are yet to see the major disruption to these industries from
+Although we are yet to see the major disruption to these industries from cyberattacks amid the outbreak.
+Hence, to reduce the probability of a data breach or cyberattack, here are some cybersecurity measures.

 1. Awareness is the antidote